kofimokome/cf7-message-filter/README.txt

 = 1.3.6 =
 * Fix emoji in filter not working
 * Add [emoji] filter
+* Add option to show a success message if a spam is found.
+* Fix single line text filters not working

 = 1.3.5 =
 * Fix wrong filter name on the filters page